 In Today's world, security has become necessary, and software security is one of the most critical aspects.
-Many web applications exist in the market to make our lives easier and much more enjoyable.
+Many web applications exist to make our lives easier and much more enjoyable.
 We can pay bills online, chat with friends, shop online or communicate with people worldwide.
 For many of us, web applications have brought convenience, but these applications' perceptions may differ from person to person.

 "Software security is about making software behave correctly in the presence of a malicious attack."